 - Samford requires the below courses and Speech

-Most schools have a minimum GPA of a 3.0, but to be a competitive student, we recommend a 3.5+ cumulative GPA.
+Most schools have a minimum GPA of a 3.0, but to be a competitive student, a 3.5+ cumulative GPA is recommended.

 The combination of the courses below will meet both requirements for Auburn and Samford.